 Neuroplasticity refers to how our brain changes when we practice something over and over again.
 Focused practice can build capacity in weak areas such as Working Memory.

-If you would like to find out more about this, please read about Neuroplasticity, and make an appointment with Wendy Horton.
-You do not need a referral to see Wendy, and can book an appointment directly to meet with her.
+If you would like to find out more about this, please read about Neuroplasticity.
+You do not need a referral for this service.

 Assistive technology uses software and hardware solutions to help your child manage the demands of education and school more successfully.